 Foreign currency risk represents the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Fund is exposed to currency risk on both monetary and non-monetary investments denominated in a currency other than Sterling.
 For a Sterling based investor, when Sterling weakens, the Sterling value of foreign currency denominated investments rises.
 As Sterling strengthens, the Sterling value of foreign currency denominated investment falls.
-We permit the fixed income portfolio manager and the global multi asset manager to hedge currency exposures back to Sterling.
+The Fund's allocation to passive global developed world equities is held in a currency hedged share class, thereby providing the Fund with a certain level of currency exposure protection.